Blog

 Make Me a Market! – Facts & Guesstimates

-Make me a market!‘ – you must have heard about this specific type of market making game.
-Our simulator helps you prepare for this specific type of market making games, where the simulator takes the role of the interviewer.
+Make me a market!‘ – a well known type of market making game, often integrated in various rounds of trading interviews.
+Our market making game simulator helps you prepare for this specific type of market making games, where the simulator takes the role of the interviewer.

 Tempimagelzris1